leaysgur/openseadragon-annotations-super-lite/README.md

 - 0 deps, under 500 lines of code
 - Basic features
-  - Click to render openseadragon Overlays as annotation
+  - Click viewer to render openseadragon Overlays as annotation
   - Move by drag
   - Resizing
   - Delete button
 - Export and restore annotations

 ⚠️ This plugin does not offer default styles for created annotation overlays.